Fall Perennials (and a few annuals

 Actaea simplex, bugbane, Zones 3-7.
 This late-summer-to-fall blooming perennial has undergone a name change.
 Formerly known as cimicifuga, it is a great addition to the late autumn garden no matter what you call it.
 The deeply cut foliage is attractive and the pure white candle-like racemes glow in the border.
 This species is said to tolerate dry shade well, but would prefer good humusy garden soil--moist, but well-drained--in part to full shade.
 'White Pearl' is a lovely cultivar, 'Carbonella' has purple foliage, and 'Hillside Black Beauty' has dark leaves and stems with pale pink flowers.

 Anemone × hybrida, Japanese anemones, Zones 5-7.
 What a lovely plant this is in the late summer to fall garden--graceful, colorful and charming.
-Some of the best cultivars are 'Andrea Atkinson,' semi-double white with green eye, 'Honorine Jobert,' single white; 'Prinz Heinrich,' semi-double rose-pink; 'Queen Charlotte,' semi-double pink; 'September Charm,' single pink; and 'Serenade' also pink.
+Some of the best cultivars are 'Andrea Atkinson,' semi-double white with green eye, 'Honorine Jobert' (2016 Perennial Plant of the Year ®), single white; 'Prinz Heinrich,' semi-double rose-pink; 'Queen Charlotte,' semi-double pink; 'September Charm,' single pink; and 'Serenade' also pink.
 Attracts butterflies.
 One of the best fall perennials.
 And the seedpods are very curious, too, looking like cotton balls with tiny seeds like strawberries.

 Anemone x hybrida 'Honorine Jobert'Anemone x hybrida 'Honorine Jobert'